 - Sleeping More

 - Drink a Green Juice

 - Have Some Fruit or Veggies for a Snack

 To me, self-care for my body is all about healing it and being healthy.
 Yoga and stretching are an important part of my week because it makes me feel good.
 Self-care is also about doing what you love, so don’t force yourself to play football if you don’t like football.
 Play frisbee or go for a nice walk instead.
 You may feel you just need a ton of sleep after a hectic week, so you know your weekend should be all about unwinding and taking things slow.
 Do what feels good!

 When I feel stressed or tense I usually do a quiet activity that puts my mind at ease.
 Think of practices in this category as unwinding after a long day at work.
 What you do to help your mind really depends on what you like to do.

 It can be anything from watching a few episodes of your favorite show while crocheting or unplugging from social media for a while.
-Self-Care for your mind could also be taking a class about something you’ve always wanted to learn or reading a good book.
+Self Care for your mind could also be taking a class about something you’ve always wanted to learn or reading a good book.

-Here’s a few activities that I like to do when I feel I need a break from reality:
+Here are a few activities that I like to do when I feel I need a break from reality:

 This is all really just about doing things for yourself and putting you first.
 If you feel like you haven’t done anything you enjoyed for a long time, why not sign up for that Pottery Class or go on that Ski Trip?
 Put yourself first for once.
 You deserve it, always.